UpStride/tutorial/README.md

 ### Upstride engine

 To run the tutorials, it's necessary to clone the upstride engine.

-If dockers are to be used, we recommend cloning into this tutorials directory - this way the makefile will not have to be altered in order to include the engine code in the docker container.
+If dockers are to be used, we recommend cloning the engine into this tutorials directory - this way the makefile will not have to be altered in order to include the engine code in the docker container.
 Alternatively, the engine code located under a different local path can be mounted in the docker using the `-v` argument in the `makefile`.
-Note: for the deep-complex-network example, a similar procedure is needed for classification-api code.
+Note: for the deep-complex-network example, the same applies to  classification-api code: it needs to either be cloned into this directory or mounted using the `-v` argument.

 To use the engine `PYTHONPATH=<local_path_with_upstride_engine>` needs to be appended before running the training scripts, e.g. `PYTHONPATH=/opt/upstride_engine python train.py`.
 This is required so that you can correctly import upstride modules.